memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 - **Slashing**: When a validator is slashed for any reason, the slashed amount is sent to the Treasury with a reward going to the entity that reported the validator (another validator).
 The reward is taken from the slash amount and varies per offence and number of reporters.
 - **Transaction fees**: A portion of each block's transaction fees goes to the Treasury, with the remainder going to the block author.
-- **Staking inefficiency**: Inflation is designed to be 20% in the first year, and the ideal staking ratio is set at 50%, meaning half of all KSI should be locked in staking. - Any deviation from this ratio will cause a proportional amount of the inflation to go to the Treasury.
-In other words, if 50% of all KSI are staked, then 100% of the inflation goes to the validators as reward.
+- **Staking inefficiency**: Inflation is designed to be 20% in the first year, and the ideal staking ratio is set at 50%, meaning half of all SDX should be locked in staking. - Any deviation from this ratio will cause a proportional amount of the inflation to go to the Treasury.
+In other words, if 50% of all SDX are staked, then 100% of the inflation goes to the validators as reward.
 If the staking rate is greater than or less than 50%, then the validators will receive less, with the remainder going to the Treasury.

 ## **Creating a Treasury Proposal**
 ---
-The proposer has to deposit 5% of the requested amount or 0.067 KSI (whichever is higher) as an anti-spam measure.
+The proposer has to deposit 5% of the requested amount or 0.067 SDX (whichever is higher) as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
 These values are subject to governance so they may change in the future.

 Please note that there is no way for a user to revoke a treasury proposal after it has been submitted.
 The Council will either accept or reject the proposal, and if the proposal is rejected, the bonded funds are burned.